Why 80% of delays are not lost due to execution

 And above all:

-- a Extension of Time (EOT)
+- one Extension of Time (EOT)

-- a penalty protection
+- one penalty protection

-- a Financial claim (extension, disruption, etc.)
+- one Financial claim (extension, disruption, etc.)

 The expert's role is clear:

-6. Why 80% of delays are “lost”
+6. Why 80% delays are “lost”

 Because the projects:

-❌ do not structure their schedule
+❌ Do not structure their schedule

-❌ do not follow the critical path
+do not follow the critical path

 ❌ do not document correctly

-❌ Don't think “contractual”
+❌ don't think “contractual”

-Don't anticipate claims
+Do not anticipate claims

 Result:

-- delays exist
+- Delays exist

 - but they are not neither proven nor defensible